paulbartell/CSE-14X-Section-Code/12wi143/HomeworkNotes/TileNotes.md

 ![Alt text](http://davidpmah.com/cse/14312wi/crazysparkle.png)

+When I find an issue to annotate while grading,
+I add it to a big list of comments that I've written.
+Then I copy and paste those comments every time I find the issue again.
-Use this to help your commenting/style for your next assignment
+Here's all of the copy paste comments.
+Use this to help your commenting/style for your next assignment.

 ## Non Private Fields